-The Audit Committee selected, and the Board of Directors has ratified the selection of, KPMG LLP ("KPMG") to continue to serve as our independent registered public accounting firm for the 2016 fiscal year.
+The Audit Committee selected KPMG LLP ("KPMG") to continue to serve as our independent registered public accounting firm for the 2017 fiscal year.
 KPMG has served as our independent registered public accounting firm since 1990.
 In accordance with SEC rules and KPMG policies, audit partners are subject to rotation requirements to limit the number of consecutive years an individual partner may provide audit service to St. Joe.
 For lead and concurring review audit partners, the maximum number of consecutive years of service in that capacity is five years.

-The Audit Committee and the Board of Directors believe that the continued retention of KPMG as our independent registered public accounting firm is in the best interest of the Company and our shareholders, and we are asking our shareholders to ratify the selection of KPMG as our independent registered public accounting firm for 2016.
-Although ratification is not required by our By-laws or otherwise, the Board is submitting the selection of KPMG to our shareholders for ratification because we value our shareholders' views on the Company's independent registered public accounting firm and as a matter of good corporate practice.
+The Audit Committee and the Board of Directors believe that the continued retention of KPMG as our independent registered public accounting firm is in the best interest of the Company and our shareholders, and we are asking our shareholders to ratify the selection of KPMG as our independent registered public accounting firm for 2017.
+Although ratification is not required by our By-laws or otherwise, the Board is submitting the selection of KPMG to our shareholders' views on the Company's independent registered public accounting firm and as a matter of good corporate practice.
 In the event our shareholders do not ratify the appointment of KPMG, the appointment may be reconsidered by the Audit Committee.
-Ratification of the appointment of KPMG to serve as our independent registered public accounting firm for the 2016 fiscal year will in no way limit the Audit Committee's authority to terminate or otherwise change the engagement of KPMG for the 2016 fiscal year.
+Ratification of the appointment of KPMG to serve as our independent registered public accounting firm for the 2017 fiscal year will in no way limit the Audit Committee's authority to terminate or otherwise change the engagement of KPMG for the 2017 fiscal year.